AutumnalTea/100-days-of-code/log.md

 **Thoughts:**  Missed a day yesterday, was alone and very emotional and agitated.
 Got my period this morning, in hindsight explains it.
 I keep procrastinating until one in the morning, I need to start earlier...
 I am still bored by subject but still think it's a good exercice in figuring out how to explain things.
 I wish finding the right words didn't feel like running in circles or having the ghost of a word in your mouth.

 **Link to work:** 1) Technical Documentation Page : https://codepen.io/AutumnTea/pen/bGwYQpo

+### Day 8 : December 29 2020, Tuesday

+**Today's Progress**: Kept arranging the appearance of the page.

+**Thoughts:**  Managed to not code at one in the morning but still quite late (20h ish).
+Spent the day telling myself I was about to go do it, is this the earliest I was mentally ready for it ?
+I might try and mentally prepare myself to code tommorrow morning and see if I can code earlier.

+**Link to work:** 1) Technical Documentation Page : https://codepen.io/AutumnTea/pen/bGwYQpo